Parents: Hades was a child of the Titans Cronus and Rhea.

 Siblings: Hades had five siblings.
 Two younger brothers (Zeus, Poseidon), and three sisters (Hestia, Hera and Demeter).

-Wife: Persephone, whom he abducted from his sister Demeter and took with him down to the Underworld.
+Wife: Persephone, whom he kidnapped from his sister Demeter and took with him to the Underworld.

-Hades was the Greek god of the Dead and, according to Plato , he should be considered as one of the Olympian gods.
-Hades was the supreme ruler of the Underworld.
-Almost never did he leave his gloomy kingdom but was residing there instead, surrounded by darkness and silence...
+Hades was the Greek god of the dead and, according to Plato , should be considered one of the Olympian gods.
+Hades was the supreme ruler of the underworld.
+He almost never left his gloomy realm, instead residing there surrounded by darkness and silence.

-Hades' helper was Charos, the angel of dead.
-Charos had the duty to transfer the souls of the dead with a boat over the River Acheron from the world of the living to the world of the dead.
-Furthermore, Hades had a dog with three heads which was named Cerberus.
+Hades' aide was Charos, the angel of the dead.
+Charos had the task of transferring the souls of the dead from the world of the living to the world of the dead by boat via the River Acheron.

-Hades had gloomy features.
-He had a beard and dark hair falling over his brow .
+Hades had somber facial features.
+He had a beard and dark hair that fell over his forehead.

-The sacred symbol of Hades was his helmet, which helped him stay invisible.
+The sacred symbol of Hades was his helmet, which helped him to remain invisible.
 His sacred animal was Cerberus, his own three-headed dog.

 © Copyright 2021 Greek-Gods.info All rights reserved